 Why do people gossip?
-Here’s some interesting research on the evolutionary reasons behind gossip – and what to do about it so it doesn’t get to you.
+Here’s some interesting research on the evolutionary reasons behind gossip.
+Plus I’ll help you to feel less hurt about those who might be gossiping about you.

 First, I’ll start with some interesting research about gossip – which shows gossip to have a positive benefit – research you might find surprising!

 Then I’ll explore how best to deal with gossip!

 According to psychologist Robin Dunbar we’re evolutionary hard-wired for gossip.

 It is the human equivalent of the “social grooming” seen among our primate cousins – where they pick out nits and twigs from each other’s fur, to bond and feel close.